patooworld/PWCloud/Troubleshoot-Azure-Authentication-Issues.md

 ### Ensure no system CA certificates are expired

-Azure Data Studio's default behavior includes validating system's root CA certificates when making a REST API calls using HTTPS Protocol.
-This is governed by the below setting that is enabled by default:
+Azure Data Studio's default behavior includes validating system's root CA certificates when making REST API calls using HTTPS Protocol.
+This is controlled by the below setting that is enabled by default:

 ![image](https://user-images.githubusercontent.com/13396919/236073624-26d2f007-3409-4a1c-abea-8d5479c512f2.png)